-Marcia McNutt will discuss the status of the United States’ research enterprise, global leadership in science, and implications for economic competitiveness in the third State of the Science address, to be delivered on June 2 in Washington, D.C.
+Marcia McNutt discussed the status of the United States’ research enterprise, global leadership in science, and implications for economic competitiveness in the third State of the Science address, on June 2 in Washington, D.C.
+“Science is our best hope for creating a future we all want — one in which our economy thrives, our country…

 Membership